Yale Researchers Find New Way to Attack a Dangerous TB Strain

 Other Yale authors of the paper include Gregor Blaha, Robert L. Grodzicki and Michael D. Strickler.
 Lead authors are Blaha and Robin E. Stanley, formerly of Yale and now with the National Institute of Diabetes and Digestive and Kidney Diseases.

-This Article was submitted by Ania Childress, on Thursday, August 02, 2012.
+This article was submitted by Ania Childress on August 2, 2012.